This article includes best practices for running a Split Synchronizer.

 ℷ = T(h) / Xh

-If ℷ < 1: the current configuration may not be enough to process all the data coming in, and over time it may produce an always-increasing memory footprint.
-Recommendation: increase the number of threads or reduce the frequency for evicting elements.
+If ℷ < 1: The current configuration may not be enough to process all the data coming in, and over time, it may produce an always-increasing memory footprint.
+The recommendation is to increase the number of threads or reduce the frequency for evicting elements.
 We recommend increasing the number of threads if they are still using the default value of 1, and to not exceed the number of cores.
-On the other hand, when reducing the frequency of element eviction (flush operation), decrease the value in a conservative manner by increments of ten or twenty percent each time.
+However, when reducing the frequency of element eviction (flush operation), decrease the value in a conservative manner by increments of ten or twenty percent each time.

 Example 1

-We will calculate the performance of Impressions considering the following configuration scenario:
+We calculate the performance of Impressions considering the following

 Let's do some math.
 The total amount of impressions sent per hour is driven by: